-The Department of Nursing uses a shared governance committee structure for decision making, program evaluation and establishment of mission and policies.
+The Nursing program uses a shared governance committee structure for decision making, program evaluation and establishment of mission and policies.

 Students are an important part of shared governance.
 Their input and feedback provide the department with valuable information that contributes to a better program.